United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 For an individual:

 • Residence visa & Emirates ID (if available).
-If not, copy of the entry stamp to identify the Uniform Identification No. (UID) as registered with the Immigration Department of UAE.
+If not, a copy of the entry stamp to identify the Uniform Identification No. (UID) as registered with the Immigration Department of UAE

 For a corporation:

-• Resolution for incorporation with appointment of the Board of Directors/managers including the powers and authorities granted to such Board of Directors/managers.
+• Resolution of incorporation with appointment of the Board of Directors/managers including the powers and authorities granted to such Board of Directors/managers.

 Kindly note that if the corporation is outside of UAE, the above documentation must be notarised at the Notary Public, authenticated at the Ministry of Foreign Affairs of the country of its issuance, attested at the UAE Embassy of the country of its issuance, legalised at the UAE Ministry of Foreign Affairs, and officially translated to Arabic.

-Approximately one (1) to two (2) weeks once all the above documentation is received and an office space is identified.
+Timeline: Approximately one (1) to two (2) weeks once all the above documentation is received and an office lease is in place.

-Costs include registration and licensing of approximately AED 15,000 plus 5% of the annual leasing cost.
+Standard costs include registration and licensing of approximately AED 15,000 plus 5% of the annual leasing value and other fees as may be imposed by DED or other regulatory authority (for additional activity-specific approval fees).

 Minimum number of incorporators / shareholders and residency requirements

-To establish an LLC, the maximum number of shareholders is 50.
+The maximum number of shareholders for an LLC is 50.

-In addition, one (1) natural or juridical person may establish and own an LLC – this is the Single Owned LLC.
+In addition, one (1) natural or juridical person may establish and fully own an LLC – referred to as Limited Liability Single Owner/One-Person Limited Liability Company

 Minimum number of directors (or other applicable officers) and residency requirements